wbrawner/jelos.org/docs/systems/ps3.md

 !!! warning "Digital PSN Packages will only work in dev at this time.
 Please do not try them if you are running a main release."

 RPCS3 requires Digial PSN Packages to be installed through the emulator GUI before they can be played.
-If you have questions regarding which files are necessary to install PSN games please check out the [RPCS3 wiki](https://wiki.rpcs3.net/index.php?title=Help:Dumping_PlayStation_3_games#Dumping_PSN_content).
+If you have questions regarding which files are necessary to install PSN games, please check out the [RPCS3 wiki](https://wiki.rpcs3.net/index.php?title=Help:Dumping_PlayStation_3_games#Dumping_PSN_content).
 The following notes will focus only on the steps needed once you have the needed files.

 ##### RPCS3 Steps:
 1. Upload the needed files for you PSN game to `~/storage/roms/temp` (you will delete these files after installation)